Most folks, when they start a health and wellness regimen, begin with some type of detox protocol.

 One of the ways to help your digestive system function better is to eat fiber rich foods (whole foods), and chew them well.
 Digestion begins in the mouth, not in the stomach.
 You can read more about that here: Take Human Bites!

 You can also use bitter herbs to stimulate the production/release of bile to help you digest food better.
-Also known affectionately as bitters, these herbs have been used for centuries to help the digestive system function optimally.
+Also known as bitters, these herbs have been used for centuries to help the digestive system function optimally.

-Depending on their personal condition, I would suggest purchasing the herbs below as tinctures, and following the instructions on the bottle.
+Depending on their personal condition, I suggest purchasing the herbs below as tinctures, and following the instructions on the bottle.
 The suggested use usually indicates 15-30 drops 1-3x per day.